stockgeeks/spring-kafka-labs-01/create-spring-boot-project-exercise.md

-# Lab 1 - Create a spring boot application
+# Create a spring boot application

 In this lab you will create a Spring Boot Application as a starting point, in order to do that open a browser and navigate to [https://start.spring.io](https://start.spring.io), you should see this website displayed below.